Nexuist/IMDc/README.md

 This website was made with the following technologies/frameworks:

+* [Harp](http://harpjs.com/) for live testing/compilation
 * [Vue.js](https://vuejs.org/) for SPA functionality
 * [Bulma](https://bulma.io) for CSS
-* [Pug/Jade](https://pugjs.org/api/getting-started.html) as an HTML prepocessor
+* [Pug](https://pugjs.org/api/getting-started.html) as an HTML prepocessor
-* [Harp](http://harpjs.com/) for live testing/compilation
+    * Harp still uses `.jade` for its Pug file extension, usually it's `.pug` though

-You can and should use this project to learn how all of these concepts interact together to make a full-blown frontend.
+You can and should use this project to learn how all of these concepts interact together to make a full frontend.
 It's [open source!](http://github.com/nexuist/IMDc)

 # Getting Started